10 Summer Activities For Seniors

 Regular activity and socialization can help seniors improve physical and mental well-being.
 While this list includes options for people of all abilities, be mindful of your own capabilities.
 If you aren’t confident that you’ll be able to handle an activity, check in with your family doctor.
 After all, you’ll have more fun if you’re feeling good!

 Nurse Next Door makes it possible for your parents to keep living in their own home and continue all of their favorite activities.
-Learn about our range of services here or call (877) 416-8155 to book a FREE Caring Consult!
+Learn about our range of services here or call us toll free 1-877-588-8609 to book a FREE Caring Consult!